usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 39d %}
 {% asset design-standards/fig_39d.gif alt="" %}
 {% figcaption %}
-<strong>Handrail.</strong> Handrail is mounted into a recessed section of a wall.
+<p><strong>Handrail.</strong> Handrail is mounted into a recessed section of a wall.
 The bottom of the recessed section is not more than 3 inches wide where the handrail is located.
 The recessed section shown extends vertically approximately 6 inches and then angles to a point on the flush wall a minimum of 18 inches (455 mm) above the grab bar.
 This profile is provided to permit grasping from a standing position.
 Spacing between handrail and the adjacent wall shall be 1- 1/2 inches (38 mm).
 Handrail shall be 1-1/4 to 1-1/2 inches diameter (32 - 38 mm).
-Support for the handrail is from below.
+Support for the handrail is from below.</p>
 {% endfigcaption %}
 {% endfigure %}